dededemi1113/GoSports/README.md

 ## User Process

-1. Assume each employee has an Employee code.
+1. Assume each employee has a 4-digits Employee code.
 If there's no employee code was input, the login screen would appear and ask for the Employee code.

 ![Employee code](images/readme/localhost_4200_login.png)